Battle of Coire Na Creiche: Carinish

 MacLeod responded with a raid on North Uist, sending 40 men under his cousin Donald Glas MacLeod to seize goods that the locals had put for safety in the Trinity Temple at Carinish.
 As the raiders ate breakfast in the church, they were surprised by twelve MacDonalds led by Donald MacIain 'ic Sheumais (Donald, son of John, son of James) of Clan Ranald, who led the MacLeods into an ambush.
 Only two MacLeods survived the Battle of Carinish; Donald MacLeod was among the dead.

 On his way back to Skye to report his victory, a storm forced Donald MacIain 'ic Sheumais to seek shelter at Rodel in Harris.
 He was entertained there by Rory MacLeod, even after Rory learned the identity of his guests.
 However the MacDonalds wisely left secretly during the night; before dawn, MacLeod clansmen set fire to their quarters without the knowledge of their chief.

-The final battle at Coire na Creiche
+Final battle at Coire na Creiche

 The feud continued to escalate, causing much suffering among the people.
 MacDonald decided to end it with a decisive battle.
 When Rory MacLeod went to seek the assistance of Archibald Campbell, 7th Earl of Argyll, MacDonald took the opportunity to launch an all-out invasion of northern Skye.
 The cattle seized in this attack were driven south to a traditional refuge for raiders, the Coire na Creiche (Corrie of the Foray) overlooking Glen Brittle below Bruach na Frìthe.

 Here the MacLeod forces led by Rory's brother Alasdair caught up with the MacDonalds.
 They joined battle late in the day and continued well into the night.
 The MacLeods were utterly defeated, with the capture of Alasdair MacLeod and 30 of his kinsmen.